Crimean War: White Sea theatre

+soldiers, assisted by civilian volunteers, had no hope of defending the densely concentrated and irregularly spaced wooden houses, which were reduced “to ashes” during a daylong bombardment.
+Britain and France severely curtailed both local and international maritime trade throughout the region.
+"British and French sources recounted learning from Russian ones, including Anton Pofkoff (or Pafkoff) of Kandalaksha, that the White Sea Districts and Kola were so ill-supplied that renewing a blockade in 1856 would probably result in these areas being “entirely deserted” by their inhabitants.

 Pacific theatre

 Minor naval skirmishes also occurred in the Far East, where at Petropavlovsk on the Kamchatka Peninsula a British and French Allied squadron including HMS Pique under Rear Admiral David Price and a French force under Counter-Admiral Auguste Febvrier Despointes besieged a smaller Russian force under Rear Admiral Yevfimiy Putyatin.
 In September 1854, an Allied landing force was beaten back with heavy casualties, and the Allies withdrew.
-The victory at Petropavlovsk was for Russia in the words of the future military Minister Milyutin "a ray of light among the dark clouds".
+The victory at Petropavlovsk was for Russia in the words of the future Minister of War Dmitry Milyutin "a ray of light among the dark clouds".

+"The French emperor was displeased.
+The emperor and his ministers were used to suffering losses (even more severe) in this war, but they were not used to defeat".
+The following year, the Anglo-French fleet approached Petropavlovsk again, this time with twice the number of ships.
 The Russians escaped under the cover of snow in early 1855 after Allied reinforcements arrived in the region.

 The Anglo-French forces in the Far East also made several small landings on Sakhalin and Urup, one of the Kuril Islands.

 Piedmontese involvement

 Camillo di Cavour, under orders of Victor Emmanuel II of Piedmont-Sardinia, sent an expeditionary corps of 15,000 soldiers, commanded by General Alfonso La Marmora, to side with French and British forces during the war.
 This was an attempt at gaining the favour of the French, especially when the issue of uniting Italy would become an important matter.
-The deployment of Italian troops to Crimea, and the gallantry shown by them in the Battle of the Chernaya (16 August 1855) and in the siege of Sevastopol, allowed the Kingdom of Sardinia to be among the participants at the peace conference at the end of the war, where it could address the issue of the Risorgimento to other European powers.
+The deployment of Italian troops to Crimea, and the gallantry shown by them in the Battle of the Chernaya (16 August 1855) and in the Siege of Sevastopol, allowed the Kingdom of Sardinia to be among the participants at the peace conference at the end of the war, where it could address the issue of the Risorgimento to other European powers.